m2ncef/Streak/README.md

 ### 1. Using TMDB API
    TheMovieDB API stands out for its comprehensive coverage of desired TV shows, offering a wealth of information that extends beyond basic details.
 Furthermore, its consistent updates ensure users have access to the latest news, movies, shows, and emerging trends.
-### 2. Using BlackVid, VidSrc, TVEmbed APIs
+### 2. Using movie-web.app API
-   Streaming APIs
+   Get direct streaming links (.m3u8)
 ### 3. ZERO Ads
-   The ads in the embeded iframes (fromm the streaming apis) are blocked using the sandbox attribute in HTML
+   NO ADS, The movies/shows are displayed in a <video> tag ! no annoying embeded iframes, popups, ads and back-scripts.

 ## Getting Started 🚀